Bloat is the term that is often used to describe the condition known in veterinary medicine as Gastric Dilatation-Volvulus (GDV).

 Prepare a small, confined space.
 It's absolutely critical for your dog's healing process their movements and activity be limited following GDV surgery.
 Prepare a crate or small pen for them at home.
 You can get some ideas in our How to Set Up a Safe Space for Your Dog article.

 Watch for post-surgery complications such as infection, inflammation, lack of appetite, vomiting, and pain.
 Complications can arise days or even weeks after surgery.
 If your dog is acting abnormally, or if you're otherwise concerned following GDV surgery, don't hesitate to contact your veterinarian or the hospital where the surgery was performed.
 Do not provide pain medications without discussing it with your doctor.
-Human pain medication can be toxic for dogs, and if given, must be under direct supervision of their veterinarian
+Human pain medication can be toxic for dogs, and if given, must be under the direct supervision of their veterinarian.

 - Your dog will likely have a decreased appetite as a result of surgery.
 However, don’t be alarmed.
-Feeding small bland meals, that are gentle on the gastrointestinal tract, such as boiled chicken breast (no skin, no bones, no salt, or other additives in the water) and white rice to entice them to eat is a good place to start.
+Feeding small bland meals that are gentle on the gastrointestinal tract, such as boiled chicken breast (no skin, no bones, no salt, or other additives in the water) and white rice to entice them to eat, is a good place to start.
 Once they start eating small amounts, you can start increasing how much you’re feeding and mixing in their regular diet.
 It may take a few days for them to return to a normal appetite.

 Can Dogs Survive Bloat / GDV?